All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Neither sermorelin nor tirzepatide is metabolized by CYP450 enzymes:

-- Tirzepatide: Eliminated primarily through proteolytic degradation.
+• Tirzepatide: Eliminated primarily through proteolytic degradation.
 Its long half-life (approximately 5 days) is due to albumin binding and structural modifications, not enzyme-dependent metabolism.

 Absorption Interference: Not Applicable

 Some drug interactions occur in the gastrointestinal tract, where one medication affects the absorption of another.
 This is particularly relevant for oral medications.
-However, both sermorelin and tirzepatide are administered via subcutaneous injection, bypassing the GI tract entirely.
+But both sermorelin and tirzepatide are administered via subcutaneous injection, bypassing the GI tract entirely.

 One note: tirzepatide slows gastric emptying as part of its mechanism.
 This can theoretically affect the absorption of oral medications taken at the same time.
-Since sermorelin is injected, not ingested, this gastroparesis effect does not affect sermorelin absorption.
+Since sermorelin is injected, not ingested, this gastroparesis effect doesn't affect sermorelin absorption.
 If you take other oral medications alongside tirzepatide, discuss timing with your physician.

 Additive Toxicity: Minimal Risk